-- Most of GUIs are available for most of common distributions one is picked as default and "only" color style is different - Unity developed by Ubuntu, relatively specific (not common outside Ubuntu), "Mac-style" - KDE one of the most common, feature extremely rich, basically "Windows-like" (can be changed) - GNOME one of the most common, relatively simplistic interface, but still feature rich, "Mac-like" - XFCE lightweight version of older GNOME for older computers or users not willing to be disturbed by graphical effects, basically "Mac-like" looking, but panels can be moved to "Windows style" - Cinnamon remake of GNOME to look more like Windows... - And much more... - Choose what you like doesn't matter much which one...
+- Most of GUIs are available for most of common distributions one is picked as default and "only" color style is different - Unity originally developed by Ubuntu (discontinued, now community based), "Mac-style" - KDE one of the most common, feature extremely rich, basically "Windows-like" (can be changed) - GNOME one of the most common, relatively simplistic interface, but still feature rich, "Mac-like" - XFCE lightweight version of older GNOME for older computers or users not willing to be disturbed by graphical effects, basically "Mac-like" looking, but panels can be moved to "Windows style" - Cinnamon remake of GNOME to look more like Windows... - And much more... - Choose what you like doesn't matter much which one...